popul/backend-takehome/README.md

 At the root of the project you will also find a `docker-compose.yml` file.
 <br/>
-As of now, it only starts our app and script, it is yours to complete it so it also launches your API.<br/>
+As of now, it only starts our app and script, it's your responsability to modify it such that it also launches the API you built.<br/>
 Feel free to update it as long as you respect the rules.<br/>
-You can even modify our Docker architecture if you think it would make it better, but please notify us and keep in mind the time limit.
+You can even modify our Docker architecture if you think it would make it better, but please notify us and keep in mind that you have a deadline.